Avatar: The Last Airbender – The Shadow of Kyoshi: Synopsis

 Avatar Kyoshi captures Huazo and Chaejin and threatens to kill them unless they give up Yun, but Avatar Kuruk's spirit admonishes her and she realizes that they aren't actually working with Yun.
 When she returns to the royal palace, she discovers that Fire Lord Zoryu has arrested an imposter of Yun and intends to execute him to stop the war, then purge Chaejin's entire clan.
 Kyoshi rescues the imposter, but Fire Lord Zoryu warns her that she must find the real Yun before his duplicity is revealed and a civil war is sparked.
 Kyoshi travels to the ruins of an island charged with spiritual energy and finally opens a direct line of communication with Kuruk.
 The Water Avatar shows her a memory of a confrontation with Father Glowworm, enabling her to track Yun, and reveals that although Yun has consumed Father Glowworm's powers upon merging with him, he is still in total control of his own actions.

 Avatar Kyoshi pursues Yun to their childhood home, the estate of their deceased former mentor Jianzhu.
 Yun, now completely deranged and vengeful for having been deceived, swears to kill everyone who falsely worshiped him as the Avatar, leaving Avatar Kyoshi with no choice but to battle him.
 Aided by Rangi and her former companions in the Flying Opera Company, Avatar Kyoshi kills Yun in a final battle.
-In the aftermath, Fire Lord Zoryu plans to go through with his purge of Chaejin's clan, but is stopped by Avatar Kyoshi through her old friend Lao Ge.
+In the aftermath, Fire Lord Zoryu plans to go through with his purge of Chaejin's clan, but is stopped by Avatar Kyoshi through her old mentor Lao Ge.
+This confrontation leads Zoryu to come up with the idea of stripping all clans of influence, leaving the Fire Lord as supreme ruler.